🇹🇳Tunisia

 Tayyibat in Tunisia : Tunis markets, brik adapted and the harissa culture

 Tunisian cuisine is naturally protein-rich (lamb, tuna, sardine, mullet) and the Mediterranean influences are favourable to Tayyibat.
-The two main adaptations are : remove the egg from brik (replace by tuna alone with capers), and use harissa moderately as a flavour additive only, not as the base of the dish.
+The two main adaptations are : remove the egg from brik (replace by tuna alone with capers), and avoid harissa entirely (the strict Tayyibat palette excludes garlic, paprika, cumin and cayenne, all key harissa ingredients) ; replace by a saffron-thyme paste in olive oil.
 The Sahel coast offers some of the best fresh tuna in the Mediterranean, perfect for grilled fish meals.
 Avoid all the bakery temptations of Avenue Habib Bourguiba.

 Sourcing in Tunis and Sfax